 In today’s post I will be giving my take on a couple of questions that I have been getting fairly often recently.
-Those questions relate to whether I am using amazon’s stickerless commingled inventory option, and if I am using their inventory placement service.
+Those questions relate to whether I am using the Amazon commingled inventory option, and if I am using their FBA inventory placement service.

 This is compared to using the “distributed inventory placement” setting within your seller account, which is the default option.
 The names are close, but what they do are quite different.
 With distributed inventory placement you will ship your items to a variety of warehouses for both standard size and oversize items.
 If I have a large shipment I am usually shipping to 4 to 6 different warehouses.